cape-sh/katacoda-scenarios/tryCAPE/install-cape/step7.md

     kubectl port-forward svc/todo-app 3000 -n todo --address 0.0.0.0
     ```{{execute HOST1}}

-6. Click the Todo App tab to access the app
+6. Click the Todo App tab to access the app and the following is displayed:

     ![CAPE Console](./assets/capeconsole.png)

     The following app screenshot is displayed.
     ![Todo](./assets/todo.png)

-7. Enter some tasks as shoen in the following screenshot.
+7. Enter some tasks, for example “eat”, “drink” and “run”
     ![todotasks](./assets/todotasks.png)

-    Now, you are ready to backup.
+    Now, you are ready to backup the app.